epic-riff/Diabetes-Prediction-Regression-Model/README.md

 This project uses a logistic regression model created using the Scikit-Learn framework to predict the chance that a person can get or has diabetes.
 This is paired with a Flask backend script that allows people to see their chances of getting diabetes.
 The link to the website is: https://diabetes-prediction-regression-model.onrender.com

+You can find a more in depth explation for the project in the documentation pdf found within the repo.

 The dataset used to create the model is: https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset